 We are innovative in our approach to inclusive education and regularly adapt our teaching and provision where the student need arises.
-This approach varies from student to student and is personalised based on student's category of need.
-If you would like to discuss the availability of specific intervention programmes, please speak to the HOI.
+This approach varies from student to student and is personalized based on the student's category of need.
+If you would like to discuss the availability of specific intervention programs, please speak to the HOI.